oracle-livelabs/apex/forms-to-apex/4-create-apex-app/4-create-apex-app.md

 ## Introduction

-In this lab, you will create an Oracle APEX application using the Create Application Wizard.
+In this lab, you will create an Oracle APEX application using the create application wizard.
 This process will help you transition from Oracle Forms to APEX by creating a modern web application interface for your database objects.

 Before we begin, let's recap what we have set up so far: